3YY3/dynamics-humaniser/README.md

 - *Add-below* - Subtracts the channel pressure from CC1

 Which method you use is based on personal prefference and also type of physical controller you use (pressure pad, breath controller, etc.)

+In the picture demo.png you can see what will happen upon using the script.
+Original MIDI events are on the left side of the picture, altered events by the script are on the right.